The Wallenpaupack Area junior is shattering records in the throws.

 Bouselli followed that up with a win in the discus.
 Anthony unleashed a throw that measured 146' 2", outdistancing teammates Brad Bieski and Shawn Reid.

-Page 2 of 3 - Both those achievements were noteworthy, but they paled in comparison to what Bouselli had in store for his grand finale.
+Both those achievements were noteworthy, but they paled in comparison to what Bouselli had in store for his grand finale.

 Anthony has spent the last two years re-writing Paupack's record book in the javelin.

 As a sophomore, he set a new school record at 177' 8".
 Just this past weekend, he bested that mark with a heave of 179' 4" at the Ice Breaker Relays.

 No one (including Paupack's longtime throws guru) though, was prepared for what Anthony would do Tuesday.

 "He really took it to the next level," Coach Bieski said.
 "Anthony's a great kid and he works very hard.
 The conditions were perfect today, but I was kind of shocked when I heard the number."

 Bouselli started off with a throw of just over 180', which was another school record.
 However, that was just a hint of what was to come.